lsankar4033/surrogeth/surrogethd/README.md

-# Generalized relayer
+# surrogethd

-The generalized relayer is a piece of code anyone can run to act as a relayer offering transaction abstraction services.
+surrogethd is a piece of code anyone can run to act as a surrogeth node offering meta-transaction service.
 We've designed the code to be simple enough for anyone with access to a command line to run with minimal configuration.

 ## Setup

 First, clone the repo and `cd` into this directory:

 ```
-$ git@github.com:lsankar4033/micromix_relayer.git
+$ git@github.com:lsankar4033/surrogeth.git
-$ cd micromix_relayer/relayer
+$ cd surrogeth/surrogethd
 ```

 ### Env

-Whether you're deploying the relayer as a production instance or just running it for local development and testing, you need to setup a local file containing your env variables.
+Whether you're deploying surrogethd as a production instance or just running it for local development and testing, you need to setup a local file containing your env variables.
 First, create a file called `.env`:

 ```
 $ touch .env